-In addition there are hikes that lead nowhere.
+In addition there are hikes in the Smokies that lead nowhere.
 They are just hikes for hiking sake.
 Then there are the quiet walkways.

-Some of my favorite hikes lead to waterfalls and old home places.
+Some of my favorite easy Smoky Mountain hikes lead to waterfalls and old home places.
 Because I am not as intrepid as I use to be, I stick to easy and moderate hikes, leaving the strenuous Smoky Mountain trails to the younger guys and gals.

 Laurel Falls trail: a Smoky Mountain waterfall hike

 Laurel Falls trail is a moderate Smoky Mountain hike that is easily accessible.
 It’s the longest of four paved trails in the national park.
 This waterfall trail is about 1.3 miles one way and is uphill most of the way.
 But relax, it is all downhill on the return trip.

 Allow two hours for the hike.
 Don’t forget to spend time at the falls to enjoy the scenery.
 This is one of the most popular trail is in Great Smoky Mountains National Park so you won’t be hiking alone.

 The waterfall is about 80 feet in height and divided into an upper and lower section separated by a walkway across the falls.
 Parking for the Laurel Falls trailhead is along the Little River Road about 3.5 miles from Sugarlands Visitor Center.

 Sugarlands is one of four visitor centers in the national park.
 The others are at Oconaluftee, Cades Cove, and Clingman’s Dome.